Configuring Search

 Tika Extractor

 Though you can compile Tika manually on your system by following the Getting Started with Apache Tika guide (newer Tika versions may be available) or download a precompiled Tika server, you can also run Tika using a Tika container.
-Note that at the time of writing, containers are only available for the amd64 platform.
-The Docker Compose Examples (ocis_wopi) is based on the container as it is ready to use.
+The Local Production Setup deployment example is based on this container and is ready to use.

 Configure Search using the Tika Extractor